matrix-org/matrix-spec-proposals/proposals/3754-removing-profile-info.md

 # MSC3754: Removing Profile Information

-In the Client-Server API specification, there is currently no clear way to remove the profile information, or to know when it has been removed.
+In the Client-Server API specification, there is currently no clear way to remove the profile information.

 ## Proposal